goh-chunlin/my-learning-notes/README.md

 # Going from Good to Great: Becoming a Better Software Developer

 > I am a software developer working in Singapore Changi Airport.
 As you can tell from the company name, firstly, it is not a startup in Silicon Valley.
 Secondly, it is not a software/tech company.
-However, that doesn't mean working as a software developer in the airport is not fun and challenging.
+So working here means I'm not being technically mentored by a great software developer.
+I can only guess how to do things the correct way which is good enough to support the business needs.
 >
-> Software developers in the airport are expected to always be creative to provide software/hardware solutions for the business needs.
-As a team, we work on projects in different areas, such as mobile-first web app development, mobile app development, and cloud-based vending machines IoT projects.
+> Working in the airport helps me to gain experience in software development.
+Even though my main focus is web development, I also work on cloud computing, mobile apps, and IoT projects.
+However, since it's not a software development company, I feel that I am missing some important experience such as constructing quality software with a professional software team.
 >
-> Hence, in order to keep up with the fast-paced changes, I need to learn a lot of technologies.
-So, I have this repository to share what I've learned to my teammates so we can learn together!
+> In order to keep up with the fast-paced changes, I need to self-learn.
+So, I create this repository to share what I've learned to my teammates so we can learn together!

 ## My Learning Journey